Rachel Mann: Author

 She is the author of Dazzling Darkness: Gender, Sexuality, Illness & God (Glasgow: Wild Goose 2012) and The Risen Dust: Poems and Stories of Passion & Resurrection (Glasgow: Wild Goose 2013), both published by the publishing arm of the Iona Community.
 Mann is also a contributor to Fear and Friendship: Anglicans Engaging With Islam (Continuum 2012) and several books on liturgical theology, including Presiding Like a Woman (SPCK 2010).
 Her book about the First World War and Ritual, Fierce Imaginings: The Great War, Ritual, Memory & God (London: D.L.T.
 2017) was shortlisted for the 2019 Michael Ramsey Prize for Theological Writing.

 In 2018, she was appointed Visiting Teaching Fellow in Creative Writing and English at the Manchester Writing School, Manchester Metropolitan University.
 She is also a visiting scholar at Sarum College.

 In 2019, Carcanet published her debut full poetry collection, A Kingdom of Love.
 The collection was Highly Commended in the 2020 Forward Prizes for Poetry.
-In 2020, her debut novel, ‘’The Gospel of Eve’’, was published by D.L.T.
+In 2020, her debut novel, ‘'The Gospel of Eve, was published by D.L.T.

+In 2024, Mann's second collection, Eleanor Among the Saints was shortlisted for the T. S. Eliot Prize.

-Mann is a regular contributor to The Church Times and contributes to BBC Radio 2's Pause For Thought and BBC Radio 4's Thought For The Day, The Daily Service and Prayer For The Day.
-She also writes about progressive music, metal and folk for Prog Magazine, an offshoot of Classic Rock Magazine, and The Quietus.
+Mann is a regular contributor to Church Times and contributes to BBC Radio 2's Pause for Thought and BBC Radio 4's Thought for the Day, The Daily Service and Prayer for the Day.
+She also writes about progressive music, metal and folk for Prog, an offshoot of Classic Rock, and The Quietus.

+In the 2024 series of Christmas University Challenge on BBC2, Mann represented Manchester Metropolitan University.